-If symptoms of a concussion recur, or if concussion signs and/or behaviors are observed at any time during the return-to-play program, the athlete must discontinue all activity immediately.
-The athlete may need to be re-evaluated by the appropriate health-care professional or may have to return to the previous step of the return-to-activity program, as pre-determined by the appropriate health-care professional.
+If symptoms of a concussion recur, or if concussion signs and/or behaviors are observed at any time during the return-to-activity program, the athlete must discontinue all activity immediately.
+Depending on previous instructions, the athlete may need to be re-evaluated by the health-care provider, or may have to return to the previous step of the return-to-activity program.

 Summary of Suggested Concussion Management

 - 1. No athlete should return to play (RTP) or practice on the same day of a concussion. - 2.
-Any athlete suspected of having a concussion should be evaluated by an appropriate health-care professional.

-- 3. Any athlete diagnosed with a concussion should have written clearance from an appropriate health-care professional prior to resuming participation in any practice or competition. - 4.
-After medical clearance, RTP should follow a step-wise protocol as outlined above with provisions for delayed RTP based upon return of any signs or symptoms.
+Any athlete suspected of having a concussion should be evaluated by an appropriate health-care professional. - Any athlete with a concussion should be medically cleared by an appropriate health-care professional prior to resuming participation in any practice or competition. - 4.
+After medical clearance, RTP should follow a step-wise protocol with provisions for delayed RTP based upon return of any signs or symptoms.